Samuel Cradock: Life

 By the death of George Cradock he had become next heir male to Walter Cradock of Geesings, in the parish of Wickhambrook, Suffolk, who, dying shortly after Cradock's ejectment, left him his estate.
 Hereupon he took as his motto, Nec ingratus nec inutilis videar vixisse.
 Some years later he took his family to Geesings, and on the Royal Declaration of Indulgence (15 March 1672) he obtained a license (2 April) for himself as a 'presbyterian teacher,' and for his house as a place of worship.

+In 1685 he was at The Vache with Edward Terry, David Clarkson and Hester Fleetwood.

 For twenty-four years he continued his ministrations gratuitously, living in good style as a country gentleman, and on excellent terms with Cowper, the vicar of Wickhambrook.
 He was never molested, and even when he opened under his own roof, prior to the Toleration Act 1689, an academy for training young men in philosophy and theology, he escaped the interferences with which other nonconformist tutors were visited.
 Sons of presbyterian peers and gentry frequented his academy.
 Edmund Calamy, who was his pupil in philosophy (1686–8), gives a list, not exhaustive, of twelve who were his contemporaries, including his classmate Timothy Goodwin, then studying with a view to medicine, eventually promoted to the archbishopric of Cashel.

 The question arose whether nonconformist tutors were not violating their graduation oaths by prelecting outside the universities.
 Cradock drew up his reasons for believing that the oath referred simply to lectures in order to a degree.
 He drew up a paper in his own defence, which was afterwards published by Calamy.
 All the early nonconformist tutors lectured in Latin.
 Cradock's lectures were compilations, the systematic arrangement being his own; each student was expected to transcribe them.
 Calamy speaks very highly of the moral effect of Cradock's discipline, which was wise and friendly, and not too severe.
 The tutor was a pleasant and genial man, who enlivened his conversation with a spice of humour.
 Provision having been made on an adjoining estate in 1695 for the performance of dissenting worship at Wickhambrook, Cradock moved in 1696 to Bishop's Stortford, where he continued to preach, and soon became pastor of a congregational church in the neighbouring village of Stansted Mountfitchet (meeting-house erected about 1698).
 He was able to preach twice every Sunday till within a fortnight of his death on 7 October 1706, in his eighty-sixth year.
 He was buried at Wickhambrook on 11 October.
 A week later Samuel Bury delivered a funeral oration.